-A horror film set to a slow burn that is nothing more than a genre picture with few redeeming characters.
-The overall message against the monetization or commercial success of art is 100 miles south of subtle and loses its way despite the stellar cast.
+A horror film set to a slow burn is nothing more than a genre picture with few redeeming characters.
+The overall message against art’s monetization or commercial success is 100 miles south of subtle and loses its way despite the stellar cast.

-The new live-action remake of the Disney animated classic Dumbo is helmed by the darkly eccentric director Tim Burton, and his latest film is like nothing I’ve ever seen from the master of juxtaposition: Safe, almost tepid, and it’s monotonously boring.
+The new live-action remake of the Disney animated classic Dumbo is helmed by the darkly eccentric director Tim Burton.
+His latest film is like nothing I’ve ever seen from the master of juxtaposition: Safe, almost tepid, and it’s monotonously boring.

 168. The Perfect Date